VictoriaMetrics/VictoriaMetrics/docs/keyConcepts.md

 {% include img.html href="keyConcepts_gauge.png" %}

-The metric `process_resident_memory_anon_bytes` on the graph shows the number of bytes of memory used by the application during the runtime.
+The metric `process_resident_memory_anon_bytes` on the graph shows memory usage of the application at every given time.
 It is changing frequently, going up and down showing how the process allocates and frees the memory.
 In programming, `gauge` is a variable to which you **set** a specific value as it changes.

 Gauge is used in the following scenarios: